How To Ease Sore Muscles After A Challenging Workout, According To Top Trainers

 What causes soreness.

 First and foremost, understanding why you're sore can make it easier to mitigate down the road.
-According to certified personal trainer Mark Barroso, LAT, ATC, CSCS, there are two types of soreness: acute-onset muscle soreness and delayed onset muscle soreness (otherwise known as DOMS).
+According to certified personal trainer Mark Barroso, LAT, ATC, CSCS, there are two types of soreness: acute-onset muscle soreness and delayed onset muscle soreness1 (otherwise known as DOMS).
 While muscle soreness can stem from a number of causes from inflammation to injury, we're going to specifically focus on discomfort due to strenuous activity.

 "Acute muscle soreness accompanies fatigue and occurs during and immediately post-workout," he notes.
 "Overexertion and strenuous exercise often results in muscular pain, and the pain becomes most intense after 24 to 48 hours and then gradually decreases so that the muscle becomes symptom-free within three to four days.
 This pain at 24 to 72 hours post-workout is called DOMS.”